ms/buildtogether.tech/fairness/index.md

 advantages of unrestricted capitalism all organize their companies along socialist lines <cite>Phillips2019</cite>.

-As an example of what working together looks like in practice, consider the difference between a ride-sharing company like <span i="Uber">Uber</span> and the house-cleaning company <span i="Up & Go">Up & Go</span>.
-Uber controls the app that connects customers with drivers, and uses that control to extract profits by squeezing drivers.
-In contrast, the people who work for Up & Go own the app as a group; 5% of what customers pay goes to its upkeep, and the rest goes to the workers <cite>Thompson2019</cite>.
-There might be one less billionaire in the world, but everyone else benefits.
+As an example of what working together looks like, consider the difference between a ride-sharing company like <span i="Uber">Uber</span> and the house-cleaning company <span i="Up & Go">Up & Go</span>.
+Uber uses its control of the app that connects customers with drivers to extract profits by squeezing drivers.
+In contrast, the people who work for Up & Go own the app as a group; 5% of what customers pay goes to its upkeep, and the rest goes to the workers
+<cite>Thompson2019</cite>.
+There might be one less billionaire in the world,
+but everyone else benefits.

 Up & Go is an example of a <span g="commons" i="commons">commons</span>: something managed jointly by a community according to rules they themselves have